Talisman3d/HelicopterUnity/Assets/ReadMeActual.txt

 To get up to speed where I'm at:
 - Clone repository locally
 - Enable Git large file storage LFS
-- In Unity, navigate to assets/scenesSandbox and add the Sandbox scene to the hierarchy
+- In Unity, navigate to assets/scenesSandbox and double click the Sandbox scene to add it to the hierarchy
 - Hit play

 /////////////////////////////////////////////////////////////////////